What Does Weak Security Mean On Wifi? – Overview

 What does weak security mean on wifi? – Why do you need to secure your wireless connection

-- Intruders can also sneak into our devices and watch or record our audio and video, read, write, and send messages.
+- Intruders can also sneak into our devices, watch or record our audio and video, and read, write, and send messages.

-Tips to Secure your Wifi Effectively:
+Tips to Secure Your Wifi Effectively:

-Now that you know what does weak security means on wifi, you would also want to know how to solve it.
+Now that you know what weak security means on wifi, you would also want to know how to solve it.

 what does weak security mean on wifi – Tips to Secure your Wifi Effectively